AerCap law suit turns spotlight on all-risk and war policies

 It is estimated that more than 400 foreign-leased planes worth Euros 10 billion ( $10 billion) still remain in Russia after the country moved to nationalise vehicles left in its territory following the introduction of sanctions after the invasion of Ukraine.

-Air Lease Corporation revealed in April that it expected to record a total write-off of its interests in its owned and managed fleet that remain in Russia, totalling approximately Euros 804.8 billion ($802.4 million).
+Air Lease Corporation revealed in April that it expected to record a total write-off of its interests in its owned and managed fleet that remain in Russia, totalling approximately Euros 804.8 million ($802.4 million).

 SMBC Aviation Capital said it is “unlikely” that it will be able to recover 34 owned aircraft stranded in Russia leading the company to recognise a Euros 1.604 billion ( $1.6 billion) write-off.